koobedoc/lsutil/docs/mkdocs/index.md

 !!! warning

-    Not yet done, not yet released, no commitment to finish.
+    Not yet done (has not reached version 0.1.0), no commitment to finish.

 `lsutil` combines commonly used functionalities of the `ls`, `find`, and `tree` commands.
 The functionality is approximately similar to